Quebird/BrokenClouds/README.md

 # BrokenClouds
-Can data be stored securely in the clouds using simple technology and distribution?
+Can data be stored securely in the cloud using simple technology and distribution?

 ## Who has access to your data in the cloud?
 You don't know.